 The trip down the Congo River begins like your typical adventure story.
 But, through Mr. Marlow’s narrative, we learn this journey affected him deeply.
 Both physically and metaphorically, he lives his way through a nightmare.
 He journeys into a primordial land where basic instinct thrives.

 As great as Mr. Kurtz was, he could never be a hero because he succumbed to evil.
 In Marlow, Conrad created a wonderful hero and a man of great character.
-Indeed, his story itself is a fairly memorable one.
+Indeed, his story itself is a memorable one.
 If we can put ourselves in Marlow’s shoes, we can learn a little bit more about ourselves.

 “It seemed somehow to throw a kind of light on everything about me – and into my thoughts.
 It was sombre enough, too – and pitiful – not extraordinary in any way – not very clear either.”

 Marlow as The Everyday Hero

-Heart of Darkness is a fine work that can make you ponder about the darker aspects of human nature.
+“Heart of Darkness” is a fine work which makes you ponder the darker aspects of human nature.
 It’s hard not to appreciate the book in its subject matter.
 There’s such a fascinating wealth of insights contained within its pages.
 It’s also a great example of not having to love a book to get something valuable out of it.

 In the simplest terms, Marlow is the expression of an everyday hero.
 There’s nothing special about him besides his incredible gift of expression.
 Marlow lives day to day, getting whatever he can out of each moment.
 He sticks to his tasks and remaining true to his conscience.
 No agreement with what’s going on is necessary to do his sometimes, that’s how it has to be.